t0mpr1c3/Eggsman/README.md

 ## Purpose

+* This is a Pacman-type game with turnstiles written for the javascript BBC micro model B emulator, [jsbeeb](https://bbc.godbolt.org/).

+* The concept is loosely based on a spider-themed maze game released for the Commodore 64 in the 1980s, whose name I have forgotten.
+I wrote up a [Hallowe'en style version of the game](https://www.youtube.com/watch?v=i2zMBxIZGmY) for [*BEEBUG* Magazine](http://bbcmicro.co.uk/game.php?id=602) when I was 15 years old.
+It was published in 1987.

+* It was written as an entry for the [2019 BASIC 10 liner contest](http://gkanold.wixsite.com/homeputerium/kopie-von-basic-10liners-2019) in the category WILD.
+It does not comply with the rules for the EXTREME-256 category because it contains self-modifying code.

+## Theme

 Eggsman is a maze game featuring the eponymous protagonist, the eccentric explorer Xylon Ximenez, whose task is to gather all the eggs in the henhouse before the evil snails crawl over and slime him.
 Having extracted the eggs he must exit, and then do it all again the next day.
 Don't ask me why the henhouse is full of killer snails, it just is, OK?
 It's an execrable existence, and then you expire.

 It's a maze with a twist.
 The eggboxes have turnstiles that Mr Ximenez can barge through but are impervious to snails.
 Grabbing the magic garlic clove renders snails edible for a little while.
 But don't step in the poop hazard.
 Every henhouse has one, directly under the roost.

+The snails start out moving very slowly, because they are snails, but once they get the scent of human blood they start charging around in lethal fashion at much higher speeds.
+Unfortunately the demands of multiple snails on a 6502 processor make gameplay at the higher levels considerably less responsive, and the speed tops out at level 4.
+The laws of physics apply even to murderous gastropods.

 ## How to play

+Download EGGWILD.zip from the [github repo](https://github.com/t0mpr1c3/Eggsman) and extract the virtual disk EGGWILD.ssd.
+Upload the file into *jsbeeb*, or an offline emulator such as [BeebEm](https://en.wikipedia.org/wiki/BeebEm), and type `CHAIN "EGGWILD"`.

+(Note that *jsbeeb* has a strange keyboard mapping: on my US keyboard I got the double quote by typing `SHIFT-2`.)

+Alternatively, copy/paste the BASIC code into the console of *BeebEm* and type `RUN`.

+### Keys

 `X` left
 `C` right